chopraamhk/UKB_Ao_MRI/README.md

 Code has been taken from ```https://github.com/baiwenjia/ukbb_cardiac``` and debugged later for compatibility with TensorFlow's latest version (with cuda + cudnn).

-# environment with tensorflow 1.15.0 (not recommended)
+# environment with tensorflow 1.15.0 (not recommended as a lot od functions have been deprecated and keras is included in the version tf2)
+#conda will take care of the other cuda and cudnn requirements here.
 ```
 srun --pty --preserve-env -p gpu /bin/bash
 conda create -n tf -c conda-forge tensorflow-gpu=1.15
 conda activate tf
 pip install numpy scipy matplotlib seaborn pandas python-dateutil pydicom SimpleITK nibabel scikit-image opencv-python vtk
 ```

-# Step 1: Go to GPU
+# Step 1: Go to GPU (it's an interactive gpu session - can avoid it by adding the environment directly to the bash script while running)
 ```
 srun --pty --preserve-env -p gpu /bin/bash
 ```